-Alaqua’s Wildlife Rehabilitation Center has assembled a highly experienced wildlife specialty team with a combined 30 years’ experience working with wildlife in clinical settings.
+Alaqua’s Wildlife Rehabilitation Center has assembled a highly experienced wildlife specialty team with a combined 30 years of experience working with wildlife in clinical settings.

 All staff members have met requirements associated with the Florida Fish and Wildlife Conservation Commission (FWC) and the U.S. Fish and Wildlife Service (USFWS) permitting regulations which include thousands of hours working hands on with wildlife and other specific requirements for various species.
 Medical, husbandry, nursery, transport, rescue, capture, and release experience with all species was mandatory for this specialized licensing.

 Shelby has been in the field of wildlife rehabilitation for over 10 years.
 Her love for wildlife rehabilitation came from an internship during graduate school at the Progressive Animal Welfare Society’s Wildlife Center (PAWS) in Lynnwood, WA.
 She has served as the Release Specialist and Wildlife Veterinary Technician at South Florida Wildlife Center; the Lead Wildlife Rehabilitator at Emerald Coast Wildlife Refuge; and has completed species-specific training at PAWS.
 She has presented at wildlife conferences and been awarded grants at both local and international levels.
 It has always been a dream of hers to develop a wildlife rehabilitation program for a community in need.